 Based on age Gabriel or Lewis is on the left.
-Lewis is in the photograph on the right, sitting outside Flitchets.
-His wife Lilla is in the photo on the left, again, outside Filtchet’s Farm.
+Lewis is in the photograph above, sitting outside Flitchets.
+His wife Lilla is in the other photo above, again, outside Filtchet’s Farm.
 Gabriel would be living in Stawell as he is living next door to Harriet in 1911.
 Adolphus is possibly the man on the back row.
 He married in 1905 but the two younger women look more like sisters so perhaps they are Florence and Mary.

 Unusual names often run through families and Adolphus and Albion are no exception, both being used in various branches of the Tippetts family.
 Locally the family seem rooted in Greinton and Middlezoy although some moved to the midlands and had a wholesale business in what later became the Handsworth area of Birmingham.